bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-29-jpeg-quality-estimation-a-different-heuristic.md

 ## Conclusions from this comparison

-Even though the tests presented here are quite limited, the differences that can occur between the quality estimates by the direct table method and the ImageMagick heuristics are quite striking.
+Even though the tests presented here are quite limited, the differences that can occur between the quality estimates by the least squares matching method and the ImageMagick heuristics are quite striking.
 What surprised me in particular, was that even for JPEGs that use the standard quantization tables, ImageMagick's heuristic may still provide quality estimates that are quite inaccurate.
 Of course, a major limitation here is the lack of reliable "ground truth" in the form of known quality settings at the time the test images were created.
-However, the good agreement between the quality estimates of the direct table match method and the FotoForensics service does inspire some confidence in the methodology.
+However, the good agreement between the quality estimates of the least squares matching method and the FotoForensics service does inspire some confidence in the methodology.

 ## Performance

-One potential concern about the direct table match method might be that it is computationally not very efficient: for each image, the analysis typically involves 200 comparisons of 64-element tables.
+One potential concern about the least squares matching method might be that it is computationally not very efficient: for each image, the analysis typically involves 200 comparisons of 64-element tables.
 Out of interest I did a little performance test using [this collection of 700 JPEGs](https://github.com/yavuzceliker/sample-images).
-I analyzed these files with my scripts with the Python ports of the original and modified ImageMagick heuristics, and the direct table match method.
+I analyzed these files with my scripts with the Python ports of the original and modified ImageMagick heuristics, and the least squares matching method.

 For each script run, I first ran this command to empty the cache memory: